spackleso/spackle-php/README.md

 );
 ```

-**Note:** The in-memory store is not thread-safe and state will reset on each application restart.
+j**Note:** The in-memory store is not thread-safe and state will reset on each application restart.